Gloria Tanner

-Gloria Travis Tanner (July 16, 1935 – April 4, 2022) was a former United States politician and public figure.
+Gloria Travis Tanner (July 16, 1935 – April 4, 2022) was a politician and public figure in Colorado.
+A Democrat, she served in the Colorado House of Representatives from 1985-1994.
 In 1994, she became the first African American woman to serve as a Colorado state senator.
 In 2000, she founded a leadership and training institute for black women in Colorado.
 She was inducted into the Colorado Women's Hall of Fame in 2002.

 Early life and education

 Gloria Travis was born in Atlanta, Georgia, to Marcellus Travis and Blanche Arnold Travis.
 She is one of five sisters.

 Before attending college, she was an administrative assistant for the Office of Hearings and Appeals at the United States Department of the Interior from 1967 to 1972.
 She reported for the Denver Weekly News, an African American newspaper, from 1972 to 1976, and also worked as a real estate agent.

 She earned her bachelor's degree in political science from the Metropolitan State University of Denver in 1974 and her master's degree in urban affairs at the University of Colorado in 1976.